 Allan Boesak is a pastor in the Uniting Reformed Church and has served the church in many local, national, and international posts including the South African Council of Churches.
 At thirty-six years of age he was elected the president of the World Alliance of Reformed Churches; the youngest ever, and the first African and person from the developing world to hold that position.

 Archbishop Desmond Tutu has called Allan Boesak the most powerful orator ever produced by South Africa.
 Allan Boesak is the author or editor of nearly 20 books.
 His most recent book, Radical Reconciliation: Beyond Political Pietism and Christian Quietism , is co-written with Curtiss Paul DeYoung, professor of reconciliation studies at Bethel University.

 Editor-in-chief, Native News Network

-The Office of Multicultural Education is proud to present our Native American Heritage Celebration event entitled "Kill The Indian, Save the Man: How American Indians Survived", with special guest presenter Levi Rickert.
+The Office of Multicultural Education hosted our Native American Heritage Celebration event entitled "Kill The Indian, Save the Man: How American Indians Survived", with special guest presenter Levi Rickert.

 Fried-Hemenway Auditorium, Martha Miller Center

-Levi Rickert will give a compelling presentation on how American Indians have yet survived despite concerted efforts to eradicate their culture.
-He will discuss the Indian boarding school era; relocation of thousands of American Indians to cities; and the resurgence of American Indian culture.
+Levi Rickert gave a compelling presentation on how American Indians have yet survived despite concerted efforts to eradicate their culture.
+He discussed the Indian boarding school era; relocation of thousands of American Indians to cities; and the resurgence of American Indian culture.
 As the editor of the award-winning Native News Network, he has a front seat view into what is happening among American Indians today.